RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Experiments

+For this RQ, we measure the real-world latency impact of the \method~attack.
+We focus on the latency amplification under two representative DoS attack scenarios: \ding{182} \textbf{Mixed-user batches.} Benign users submit requests concurrently with attackers and are served within the same batch.
+As a result, they experience the same inflated TTFT as the attacker.
+The slow completion of these batches further propagates to later requests, introducing additional queuing delays for subsequent users. \ding{183} \textbf{Attack-only batches.} Only attackers submit requests during certain periods.
+Although no benign users are directly affected within these batches, the attack degrades the system’s prefill capacity, causing subsequent users to wait longer and suffer increased TTFT.
+We provide an illustration in Figure~\ref{fig:alpha_RQ2} for how attack prompts affect the TTFT and queueing time of user requests.

+\textbf{Setup.} In practice, we use $\alpha$ to parameterize the attack intensity, defined as the fraction of attack samples in each batch.
+Under this formulation, Setting~\ding{182} corresponds to $0<\alpha < 1$, while Setting~\ding{183} corresponds to $\alpha = 1$.
+We deploy the target models locally using vLLM with profiling.
+Following existing works~\cite{wu2025tokenlake0,xie2025strata0}, we collect 2048 user requests from ShareGPT~\cite{sharegpt2023} with token length between 1,000 and 5,000, and replace $\alpha\in\{0,\frac12,1\}$ proportion of them with attack prompts.
+Each batch contains 16,384 tokens.
+For each target model, we evaluate under $\text{EP size} = 2, 4 \text{ and } 8$.
+For several supported models, we also evaluate under $\text{EP size} = 16 \text{ and } 32$.
+For $\text{EP size} \le 8$, we utilize a single server with 8 NVIDIA A800 GPUs.
+For $\text{EP size} = 16$ and $32$, we extend the setup to 2 and 4 such nodes, respectively.

-\underline{ \textbf{(1) System-Level LAR.}} We deploy the target models locally using vLLM with instrumented profiling.
-We measure the actual execution time of the MoE kernel.
-Let $T^i_{\text{moe}}$ denote the MoE processing time of the $i$-th layer on the bottleneck GPU, we report $R_\text{moe}$ as defined in Equation (\ref{eq:lar_moe}).
+\textbf{Metrics.} We examine the impact of \method~attack on inference \textit{latency amplification ratio} (LAR) of both the TTFT and the MoE kernel execution time.
+Let $T^i_{\text{moe}}$ denote the MoE kernel execution time of layer $i$ on the straggler GPU, we report $\text{LAR}_\text{moe}$ and $\text{LAR}_\text{ttft}$ as:

-For each target model, we construct 200 \method~prompts and 200 normal prompts, each with a length of 20,000.
-We test each target model under EP = 2, 4 and 8.

-The results are shown in Table~\ref{tab:latency_moe}.
-As expected, the LAR increases with the increase of EP size.
-For Mixtral models, the deployment on 8 GPUs resulting in a delay exceeding 150\%; for other sparser models, due to the inability of \method~to control whether the attacked experts are on the same GPU, the delay under $\text{EP}=8$ is only 31\% to 96\%.
-Nevertheless, the trend suggests better attack effects under larger EP size configurations.

-\underline{ \textbf{(2) End-to-End API LAR.}} From the perspective of a black-box attacker, we measure the total round-trip time for API requests to indicate the actual performance degradation caused by \method.
-We define API LAR as:

-For each API, we construct 100 adversarial prompts and 100 normal prompts, each with a length of 20,000.
-Considering potential network fluctuations, we calculate the point estimate of $R_\text{api}$.
-All adversarial prompts are different to avoid the impact of caching mechanisms.
-We set \texttt{max\_new\_tokens} to 1 to get TTFT for prefilling performance.
-The results are shown in Table~\ref{tab:time_perf_comparison}, where we report the average API TTFT of \method~and normal prompts, and the 95\% confidence lower bound of $R_\text{api}$.

-The results demonstrate that inference requests constructed using \method~consistently incur higher average API TTFT than normal prompts, effectively resulting in a DoS effect.
-Across the majority of evaluated APIs, the observed LAR exceeds 100\%, ranging from $1.514\times$ to $4.728\times$.
-These findings indicate that \method~enables substantially more efficient participation in DoS attacks against online LLM inference services.